 Certain gear is easy to fall in love with.
-From shiny new electric guitars, to oversized tube amps or a brand new delay pedal; some things just press the right buttons.
-Other, no-less-worthy items can get overlooked, despite their importance.
-Items like the focus of this buyer's guide: the best guitar straps.
+From shiny new electric guitars, to oversized tube guitar amps or a brand new delay pedal; some things just press the right buttons.
+Other, items can get overlooked, despite their importance.
+Items like the best guitar straps we've rounded up in this buyer's guide.

 - Try the best guitar cables for every budget